 Annette created several scholarships for UW Oshkosh students, wanting to give back to others after a state-funded grant allowed her to attend the University:

-- Nevin James Communication Fund – established in 2010 in memory of Professor Nevin James and in honor of Annette’s Golden Titan 50th reunion, she wanted this fund to help keep the spirit of debate alive in our classrooms and communities and to promote good public speaking techniques.
-Though Professor James spent most of his career teaching English, Annette fondly remembered that Professor James most loved debate and argumentation.
+-Nevin James Communication Fund – established in 2010 in memory of Professor Nevin James and in honor of Annette’s Golden Titan 50th reunion, she wanted this fund to help keep the spirit of debate alive in our classrooms and communities and to promote good public speaking techniques.
+Though Professor James spent most of his career teaching English, Annette fondly remembered that he most loved debate and argumentation.
 He would bring up controversial issues and defend them with the hope that his students would take sides and defend their positions with him or other class members.